-- □ When disconnected from 120-volt shore or generator power and not requiring the operation of 120-volt appliances or equipment, turn the inverter/charger remote control panel to the "off" position. - □ Custom configure your inverter/charger's remote control panel (see the inverter/ charger owner's manual) to best meet your power usage profile.
+- When disconnected from 120-volt shore or generator power and not requiring the operation of 120-volt appliances or equipment, turn the inverter/charger OFF on the touchscreen. - Custom configure your inverter/charger's control panel on the touchscreen (see the inverter/charger owner's manual) to best meet your power usage profile.